-The school is open at 8.30 a.m. when a member of staff is supervising children on the playground.
-Children should not arrive before 8.30am as the playground is not staffed until then.
-School starts at 8.55am.
+The school gates open at 8.30am at which time a member of staff will supervise children on the playground until school starts at 8.55am.

-We have a break of 15minutes in the morning.
-The end of the morning is at 12.15pm.
-The afternoon session is from 1.15pm until 3.20pm.
-The younger children in Key Stage 1 have a 15minute break during the afternoon, the older children in Key Stage 2 do not.
+There is a 15 minute break mid-morning and the end of the morning is 12.15pm when the children have lunch and play until the afternoon session which starts at 1.15pm and ends at 3.25pm.
+The younger children in Key Stage 1 have a 15 minute break during the afternoon, the older children in Key Stage 2 do not.

 We promote healthy eating within the school and children have access to fresh chilled drinking water within their class.
+We ask that the children bring a named non-spill waterbottle which they are welcome to refill throughout the day.

-We ask that children bring a healthy snack to school for playtimes such as fruit, vegetables, plain biscuits, cheese etc. We ask that no child bring crisps, chocolate or sweets to school for their playtime snack.
+Children are encouraged to bring a healthy snack to school for playtimes such as fruit, vegetables, plain biscuits, cheese etc. Children should not bring crisps, chocolate or sweets to school for their playtime snack.
 Key Stage 1 children are provided with a free piece of fruit.